warren-bank/mirror-swissfileknife/readme.txt

 How to get SFK up and running anywhere
 --------------------------------------

-   Download the executables for Windows, Linux/lib6 or Linux/lib5
+   Download the executables for Windows, Mac OS/X, or desktop Linux

    By browser: